OffchainLabs/awesome-stylus/README.md

 ## Examples

-:warning: **IMPORTANT**: Some of these examples were created using an older version of cargo-stylus (v0.1.x), and might not be compatible with recent versions of cargo-stylus without making some modifications to the source code.
-Those examples are labelled as `[cs v0.1.x]` in the list.
+:warning: **IMPORTANT**: Some of these examples were created using an older version of cargo-stylus (v0.1.x or v0.2.x), and might not be compatible with recent versions of cargo-stylus without making some modifications to the source code.
+Those examples are labelled as `[cs v0.1.x]` and `[cs v0.2.x]` in the list.

 - [Stylus workshop (Rust & Solidity)](https://github.com/OffchainLabs/stylus-workshop-rust-solidity) - An example of 3 contracts (two written in Rust, and one in Solidity) interacting with each other.
 - [Uniswap V2 In Wasm](https://github.com/evmcheb/univ2-wasm) `[cs v0.1.x]` - A Uniswap v2 proof of concept implementation